 In order to be eligible for summer financial aid, USF law students are required to complete the following:

-- Submit an Intent to Enroll for Summer Form (ITE) to the law school financial aid administrator by April 1 for USF Regular Summer Session, USF Summer Abroad programs, and IAP.
+- Submit an Intent to Enroll for Summer Form (ITE) to the law school financial aid administrator by April 1 for USF summer programs, including our Regular Summer Session, Summer Intensive Advocacy Program (IAP) and our International Summer Externship programs.
 ITE forms are available in early March in the law school's Office of Financial Aid.
 Failure to submit the ITE form by the above deadlines will result in a delay in receiving summer aid.
 Access the Summer ITE form here.
-Summer 2013 ITE forms will be available by early March 2013.
+Summer 2014 ITE forms will be available by early March 2014.

 - Apply for a Federal Direct Graduate PLUS loan by April 1 for all summer programs.
-Before applying for a Federal Direct Graduate PLUS Loan, law students must have already completed a FAFSA and received a Financial Aid Award Notice for the 2012/2013 academic year; OR apply for a summer private loan directly with a private loan lender beginning March 1.
-Students participating in Summer Abroad Externships or the Haiti program should apply no later than March 15 in order to meet the April 15 tuition deadline for those programs.
-All other summer program participants should apply no later than April 1 in order to meet the May 1 summer tuition deadline.
+Before applying for a Federal Direct Graduate PLUS Loan, law students must have already completed a FAFSA and received a Financial Aid Award Notice for the 2013/2014 academic year; OR apply for a summer private loan directly with a private loan lender beginning March 1.
+All summer program participants should apply no later than April 1 in order to meet the May 1 summer tuition deadline.
 Click here to see a list of lenders USF Law School has worked with in the past.

 - Law students must be enrolled in a minimum of three (3) units for their summer program in order to receive federal financial aid.
 If a law student drops below three units during the course of their respective summer program, the federal financial aid will be canceled and funds returned to the lender.
 Any summer billing charges become the sole responsibility of the student, including housing if the student is participating in a summer abroad program.
 The USF One Stop Office will send the student an updated summer bill.
 If a student decides to enroll in less than three units for the summer, the only alternative to federal financial aid is a private loan.
 Contact the Law School Financial Aid Administrator for more information at firstname.lastname@example.org.